Laragear/WebAuthn/README.md

 ## Security

-These are some details about this WebAuthn implementation:
+These are some details about this WebAuthn implementation you should be aware of.

 * Registration (attestation) and Login (assertion) challenges use the current request session.
-* Only one ceremony can be done at a time.
+* Only one ceremony can be done at a time, because ceremonies use the same challenge key.
 * Challenges are pulled (retrieved and deleted from source) from the session on resolution, independently of their result.
-* All challenges and ceremonies expire at 60 seconds.
+* All challenges and ceremonies expire after 60 seconds.
-* WebAuthn User Handle is UUID v4, reusable if another credential exists.
+* WebAuthn User Handle is UUID v4.
+* User Handle is reused when a new credential for the same user is created.
 * Credentials can be blacklisted (enabled/disabled).
-* Public Keys are encrypted by with application key in the database automatically.
+* Public Keys are encrypted by with application key in the database automatically, using the application key.

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.